Convergences in Positive Psychology

 What is the value of living an examined life?
 Why sit and engage in introspection on a cushion, or take ayahuasca in a south american rainforest?

-Organisms are driven in large part by a mandate to continue existing.
+One of the distinguishing properties of living organisms is the mandate to continue existing.
 A mandate to maintain themselves in a narrow set of attractor states.
-This basic homeostatic imperative, the ability to respond to the volatilities of the environment, is what seperates that which we commonly consider alive from that which we do not.
+This basic homeostatic imperative, the ability to respond to the volatilities of the environment, has been previously used to formally define that which we consider to be alive from that which we do not.
 Aside: the free energy principle is one mathematical formalism that describes this tendency, it argues that any “system” that can be considered alive must be situated within a narrow set of states for that system to be recognised as distinct to its environment.
 Here the mandate is the minimisation of long term surprisal, i.e. minimise the likelihood of finding oneself in states that are surprising with respect to where one expects to be. i.e. to fight entropy!

-The more complex an organism is, the more difficult this imperative is to enact - the more easily such an organism finds itself vulnerable to the unrelenting grasp of entropy.
-Just as the unsuspecting rock decays on a desert plain, so too does a perfectly formed human body when this homeostatic mandate is vacant.
+The more complex an organism is, the more difficult this imperative is to enact - the more easily such an organism finds itself vulnerable to the grasp of entropy.
+Just as the unsuspecting rock decays on a desert plain, so too does the human body when this homeostatic mandate has vacated itself.

 For the vast majority of organisms in our 3.9 billion year evolutionary pedigree, this imperative was enacted through simple and automatic stimulus-response or fixed action patterns of behaviour.
 These behaviours were vital for navigating a world that was constantly changing.
 Consider the 4 billion year old primordial soup from which we descended.
 The humble single cellular microbes that called this soup their home were acutely at risk to the effects of UV radiation from the rising sun.
 The simple autonomic tendency of these microbes to flee downward in the presence of light is what rendered their ability to survive when others did not.